cloudnativenow/heracles-docs/docs/hla-workshop-installation-guide.md

     | Certificate Inventory and Management | sn_disco_certmgmt |
     | Performance Analytics - Premium | com.snc.pa.premium |

-## Execute the [PA HLA] Historic Data Collection Job to catch up the HLA Overiew Dashboard
+## Execute the [PA HLA] Historic Data Collection Job to catch up the HLA Overview Dashboard

 1. Login to your NOW Instance as an Administrator
 1. Set the Application Scope to `Health Log Analytics`